kamangir/bluer-south/template.md

 # 🌀 blue-south

-AI with no Big Tech dependency for the Global South.
+AI Independent of Big Tech for the Global South.

 ```bash
 pip install blue-south